Platform for Encrypted Computation

 Create a project.

-The researcher creates a study and pins one signed, SHA-256-addressed protocol bundle — on the CLI or the web.
+The researcher creates a study and pins one signed application bundle by its SHA-256 digest — on the CLI or the web — then mints a signed invite link for data owners.

 -